ray5273/comentario/docs/content/configuration/frontend/domain/moderation.en.md

 ### Extensions

-Given that none of the above criteria wasn't triggered to flag a comment for moderation, it will further be checked by any [configured extensions](extensions), which can still flag the comment.
+Given that none of the above criteria was triggered to flag a comment for moderation, it will further be checked by any [configured extensions](extensions), which can still flag the comment.

 ## Email moderators